langroid/langroid/docs/quick-start/chat-agent-docs.md

 ## Why is this important?

 Until now in this guide, agents have not used external data.
-Although LLMs already have enourmous amounts of knowledge "hard-wired" into their weights during training (and this is after all why ChatGPT has exploded in popularity), for practical enterprise applications there are a few reasons it is critical to augment LLMs with access to
+Although LLMs already have enormous amounts of knowledge "hard-wired" into their weights during training (and this is after all why ChatGPT has exploded in popularity), for practical enterprise applications there are a few reasons it is critical to augment LLMs with access to